ElazarK/content-docs/scripts/IsIPInRanges.md

+---
+id: is-ip-in-ranges
+title: Is IP In Ranges
+---

 Returns "yes" if the IP address is within one of the ranges provided.
 Otherwise it will return "no".

 ## Script Data